jdpedrie/php-grpc-test/README.md

 that is invoked in node, and a client that is invoked in PHP.

 * The grpc server is running inside the docker container at port `8080`.
-* The node client can be tested by making a GET request `localhost:8081/echo`.
+* The node client can be tested by making a GET request `localhost:8081`.
 * The php client can be tested by making a GET request to `localhost:8082`.

+## Unary Call

-The GRPC server has one method, `echo`, which recieves a messages, sleeps to simulate work and returns that message along with the timeout, for example: `{"message":"lui6obf0m5lvfyfis05ah","time":386}`.
+The GRPC server has a unary method, `echo`, which recieves a messages, sleeps to simulate work and returns that message along with the timeout, for example: `{"message":"lui6obf0m5lvfyfis05ah","time":386}`.

 The client applications will return a message similar like: `Sent 5c2a529876c35 and recieved 5c2a529876c35 in 755 ms`.

+The unary call can be tested at `/echo` on each server.

+## Server Stream

+The GRPC server has a sever stream method `echoStream` which recieves the same message as the Unary call, and will generate twenty responses.

+This stream can be tested at `/echo-stream` on each server.

 ## Setup